 With generally beautiful weather in Queensland and the Outback it's a popular time to visit.
 Avoid the busy Easter holidays if you can.
 Despite this there are so many wonderful spots in these areas you don't have to work too hard to find a less busy spot and it's definitely our favourite time to travel.

-The shoulder season is probably the best time to visit Australia if you want to see the whole country, with warm days and nights.
+The shoulder season is probably the best time to visit Australia.
+If you want to see the whole country, with warm days and nights then this is the time to go.
 It's a time of year that's great for sunrises and sunsets as the changing weather can offer the perfect conditions for a colourful sky.

 Spring is possibly our favourite time of year as the temperatures are perfect just about everywhere.
 New South Wales and Southern Queensland have cool nights (around 10-15C) and hot days (around 25C).
 Victoria and South Australia are cooler too.The outback and tropical areas can have hot days (30C+) but the evenings drop (around 15-20C).